Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Wannier-based model

-{In order to properly compare our results to} the experimental phase diagram, we notice that Ref.~\cite{Guo_Nature_839845_2025} reports superconductivity near the van Hove singularity at $\nu=-1$.
+In order to properly compare our results to the experimental phase diagram, we notice that Refs.~\cite{Guo_Nature_839845_2025,Xia_BandwidthTunedMottTransitionSuperconductivityMoireWSe2_2026, Guo_AngleEvolutionSuperconductingPhaseDiagram_tWSe2_Nature_2026} report superconductivity near the Van Hove singularity at $\nu=-1$ for $5^o$ twist angle.
 This restricts the relevant electric field regions to about $E_z\sim20$ meV.
-Fig.~\ref{fig:dos}(b) shows {(from top to bottom)} the Fermi surfaces {at constant $E_z=20$ meV and filling factors $\nu=-1.1, -1.05, -095$, respectively} marked by circle (yellow), square (green) and {diamond} (purple) symbols in panel (a). {This sequence nicely illustrates the Lifshitz transition marked by the appearance of a small hole pocket at $K^\prime$ and the subsequent crossing of the van Hove singularity (VHS), leading to a sharp increase in the density of states \cite{MunozSegovia_Phys.Rev.B_085111_2025}.}
+Figure~\ref{fig:dos}(b) shows {(from top to bottom)} the Fermi surfaces {at constant $E_z=20$ meV and filling factors $\nu=-1.1, -1.05, -095$, respectively} marked by circle (yellow), square (green) and {diamond} (purple) symbols in Fig.~\ref{fig:dos}(a). {This sequence nicely illustrates the Lifshitz transition marked by the appearance of a small hole pocket at $K^\prime$ and the subsequent crossing of the Van Hove singularity (VHS), leading to a sharp increase in the density of states \cite{MunozSegovia_Phys.Rev.B_085111_2025}.} {Consistently, Fig.~\ref{fig:model}(b) shows that at $E_z=20$ meV (high electric field), the $MX-XM$ hoppings are nearly zero for $5^o$ twist angle, which aligns with the high layer polarization picture at this electric field range.
+In conclusion, the electric field $E_z$ pushes the $XM$ orbital is away from the Fermi level.}